shreyadav27/AnomlyX/ml/README.md

 This will:
 - Load images from `../Defect_Dataset/`
-- Train the two-phase model
+- Train the head in Phase 1 with a frozen EfficientNetB0 base
+- Optionally unfreeze top base layers and fine-tune in Phase 2
 - Save the best model to `saved_models/defect_classifier.keras`
-- Save training curves to `results/training_history.png`

 ### Evaluate